Stargator/dotfile/README.md

 ### Basics
 Dotfiles are stored as one of two types based on their filename.
 Files ending in a ".template" suffix will be compiled before updating the local copy.
-These will substitute anything between any instance of `{{some_option}}` with the corresponding `some_option:` found in `~/.dotfile/dotfile.conf` (this file will be created after running `dotfile --update` for the first time).
+These will substitute anything between any instance of `{{some_option}}` with the corresponding `some_option:` found in `~/.dotfile/dotfile.conf`.
+This file will be created after running `dotfile --setup` or running `dotfile --update` for the first time.
 All other files will be updated as is (these are called "static files").

 All dotfiles (both templates and static files) are found in `~/.dotfile/dotfiles`.
 Every dotfile is part of a "group" which is specified in `~/.dotfile/groups.conf`.
 Any dotfile within a group that is listed under `groups` in `~/.dotfile/dotfile.conf` will be copied over during a `dotfile --update`.
 See the `default/groups.conf` file for more information on how this file works.